yulingtianxia/BlockHook/README.md

 ## 🐒 How to use

 You can hook a block using 4 modes (before/instead/after/dead).
 This method returns a `BHToken` instance for more control.
 You can `remove` a `BHToken`, or set custom return value to its `retValue` property.
+Calling `invokeOriginalBlock` method will invoke original implementation of the block.

 ```
 - (BHToken *)block_hookWithMode:(BlockHookMode)mode